dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### uuid

 The [UUID] for the vCon is used to refer to it when privacy or security may not allow for inclusion or URL reference to a vCon.
-The UUID MUST be globaly unique.
+The UUID MUST be globally unique.

 * uuid: "String"